-Eligible applicants: States, U.S. territories, and federally recognized Tribes

-Size: \$200,000 to \$2 million

-➤ Length: 2 to 3 years

-Grants under this category are contingent upon awards by DOI

-- 3. Sentinel Landscape Grants: Grants will be funded through the Readiness and Environmental Protection Integration (REPI) Program and will be prioritized to Sentinel Landscapes or areas that preserve or enhance military readiness.
-Projects in this category should include multiple partners and clearly contribute to outcomes identified in a Sentinel Landscape implementation plan or other applicable conservation or restoration implementation plan, by enhancing local capacity to implement future on-the-ground actions or by directly contributing to on-the-ground outcomes.
+- Eligible applicants: States, U.S. Territories, and federally recognized Tribes (partnerships with NGOs and others through subawards are encouraged) - Award Size: \$200,000 to \$2 million - Project Duration: up to 3 years - Geographic focus: nationwide, throughout the U.S. and U.S. territories, on public lands, Tribal lands, and/or private lands - Grants under this category are contingent upon awards by DOI emerging Sentinel Landscapes or areas that preserve or enhance military readiness.
+Projects in this category should include multiple partners and clearly contribute to outcomes identified in a Sentinel Landscape implementation plan or other applicable conservation or restoration implementation plan.
+Projects in this category should focus on enhancing local capacity to implement future on-the-ground actions, and secondarily focus on directly contributing to onthe-ground outcomes.
 Projects in this category must demonstrate benefit to DOD facilities and be in the vicinity of or ecologically linked to a DOD installation or range.
+DOD funds may not be used for work directly on military lands.
+For the pre-proposal, applicants should provide the contact information (name, organization, email, and phone number) of the installation personnel who are part of the project team and support the proposed project efforts.
+For the full proposal, applicants will be required to upload an endorsement letter from the lead Military Service, such as the installation commanding officer, to affirm support for the proposed activities.
+This endorsement letter also signifies that the lead Military Service accepts all necessary environmental compliance oversight responsibilities, including those under the National Environmental Policy Act, the National Historic Preservation Act, and the Endangered Species Act.
+If there are multiple Military Services benefitting from the project, applicants should work with all Military Service representatives involved to determine one lead Military Service and identify the lead Military Service in their application.
+Applicants who have questions regarding Sentinel Landscape Grants may contact the REPI Office at osd.repi@mail.mil.

+Category 3.
+Sentinel Landscape Grants: Grants will be funded through the Readiness and Environmental Protection Integration (REPI) Program and will be prioritized to designated or
-DOD funds may not be used for work directly on military lands. - ➤ Eligible applicants: Non-profits, local municipal governments, and educational institutions, States, U.S. territories, and Tribes

-Size: \$250,000 to \$1.5 million

-Length: 2 to 4 years

-Grants under this category are contingent upon awards by DOD
+- Eligible applicants: Non-profits, local municipal governments, and educational institutions, States, U.S. Territories, and Tribes - Award Size: \$250,000 to \$1.5 million - Project Duration: 2 to 4 years - Geographic Focus: Sentinel Landscapes, or in the vicinity of or ecologically linked to a DOD installation or range, cannot be directly on military lands - Grants under this category are contingent upon awards by DOD

+Category 4.
+National Forest Grants: Projects in this funding category are to be vegetation management or watershed restoration projects on National Forest System land.
+These projects must be carried out in accordance with a water source protection plan as developed under section 303(d)(1) of the Healthy Forests Restoration Act (HFRA) of 2003 or a watershed restoration plan developed under section 304(a)(3) of HFRA of 2003.

-4. National Forest Grants: Grants will support projects on National Forest System lands to achieve the restoration of a forest ecosystem through the removal of vegetation, the use of prescribed fire, or the decommissioning of an unauthorized, temporary, or system road.
-Projects should target outcomes identified in a conservation or restoration implementation plan.
-Projects completing vegetation management should be connected to a watershed protection plan.
+Associated activities may include the removal of vegetation, use of prescribed fire, restoration of aquatic habitat, or decommissioning of an unauthorized, temporary, or system road in order to enhance the ecological integrity achieve the restoration of a forest ecosystem.

-➤ Eligible applicants: Non-profits, local municipal governments, and educational institutions, States, U.S. territories, and Tribes

-Size: \$250,000 to \$1.5 million

-Length: 2 to 4 years

-Grants under this category are contingent upon awards by USFS
+- Eligible applicants: Non-profits, local municipal governments, and educational institutions, States, U.S. Territories, and Tribes - Award Size: \$250,000 to \$1.5 million - Project Duration: 2 to 4 years - Geographic Focus: Must be on National Forest Service System land - Grants under this category are contingent upon awards by USFS